BookStackApp/website/content/blog/bookstack-release-v22-02.md

 +++

 Today we announce the first BookStack feature release of 2022.
-This brings updates and features to the WYSIWYG editor, user management API endpoints and much more.
+This brings updates & features to the WYSIWYG editor, user management API endpoints and much more.
 In this post we cover features added in this release in addition to some notable changes in the v21.12 patch releases.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)